 Why You Should Trust Us

-BabyGearLab has been testing gear over the past decade, and each product we review is purchased, tested, and experiences side-by-side comparison to allow us to determine the best in the category.
-This review is led by Molly Bradac, a Research Analyst and nanny with over 14 years of experience.
-Also contributing to our review are some adorable teething tots that provide feedback by simply gumming and chewing the teething toys.
-Each product in this review was purchased for hands-on testing.
+BabyGearLab has been testing gear over the past decade.
+Each product we review is purchased and extensively hands-on tested, allowing us to determine the best in the category.
+We also enlisted the help of some adorable teething babies and tots, providing feedback by simply gummy and chewing the teething toys.

 Analysis and Test Results

-Each product in our review experienced lots of gumming, chewing, and drool for our experts to compare side-by-side performance.
+Each product in our review experienced lots of gumming, chewing, and drool for our experts to compare performance and rank competition.